-Commenting on statistics released by the Motor Cycle Industry Association, Stephen Latham, head of the National Motorcycle Dealers Association (NMDA) which represents motorcycle retailers across the UK, said: “In spite of widespread concern over the referendum result, June registrations for new motorcycles were up 6.9 per cent over the same period last year”.
+The Motor Cycle Industry Association has released the February figures for motorcycle registrations.
+Commenting on the figures, Stephen Latham, Head of the National Motorcycle Dealers Association (NMDA) which represents motorcycle retailers across the UK, said: “Following a surge in pre-registrations of Euro 3 machines in December, registrations were down in February -21.6 per cent compared with the same period last year.”

 April 2017’s CV Show looks set to mark an important event in the tyre business year, with a strong showing for the industry reflecting both the resilience shown in the UK commercial vehicle sector in 2016 and the potential opportunities offered by the coming period of political change.
 SMMT registration figures reveal that 2016 was a better year than might have been expected in the haulage and people transportation segments.